dilnigar1007/movies_portfolio/README.md

 ### first step of cleaning the data:
 In this section, our group first converted tsv files we downloaded from Kaggle to csv file.
 In the first code, I imported "titles-ratings.csv" file to read in all the data we have.
 Next, sorted them by averagerating column, so we get the first ten or top ten movies in this dataset.
 I created a new dataframe based on this sorted data and only kept this 10 movies.
 In the next step of this data cleaning, we will be combining "title-metadata.csv" and this new data "topten_movies.csv" using SQL.
 Since we both have "tconst" columns in both datasets, we can join them and gather movies titles using this mutual column.

+### data cleaning continues:
+We decided to shorten our list to top five movies instead of ten.
+That's why you would see a csv file "top_five_movies.csv".
+For this week's deliverable, I have inner joined "title-ratings.csv" and "title-metadata.csv".
+Since first dataframe was already sorted, I just kept the first five movies in the list and created a dataframe called top-five-movies-combined.

+Our next step would be start collecting comments on Twitter through API, using NLP tool to clean the data we get from this source.
+After that we will come up with our conclusion and summary.
+Will continue working on presenting data.